jundalisay/sp/content/en/superphysics/principles/chapter-10d.md

 ## Entity Rights as a Solution

-Instead of defining a rigid or casuistic system of human rights, we propose a flexible system called Enttiy Rights.
+Instead of defining a rigid or casuistic system of human rights, we propose a flexible system called Entiy Rights.